Sivan22/otzaria/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-the project was avavilable because of Sefaria's amazing project.
+The project was possible because of Sefaria's amazing project.
 <br>
 and Dicta association, by which many important books were added.
 <br>